Bye bye Blackbird, the Gentleman's Express!

 The perfect day for a run...

 Performance.
 Wossit do mister?
 This is the question that all kids seem to ask motorcyclists and to be fair, quoted top speed is something which more than a few mainly male riders use as an important selection factor too.
 I know - I've been there!
 Jennie rolls her eyes and accuses me of having a small willy when bike top speeds get discussed.
 However, top speed is only a small part of overall performance.
 I have a confession.
 In the 8 years of owning the Blackbird, it's never been flat out.
-It's been in the indicated 280's (km/hr) just a handful of times and for a few seconds per occasion but that's it.
+It's been in the indicated 280's (km/hr) just a handful of times and for a few seconds per occasion and just once showing a shade above the next magic number but that's it.
 I adored the deceptively brutal acceleration of the 'bird which is akin to going into warp drive but again, the number of times that the throttle has been pinned against the stop for long through the gears was pretty infrequent because of the roads I mainly travel on.
 I think that it was the great Kenny Roberts who said that he preferred the GSX-R 750 on the road to the GSX-R 1000 because he could use more of its capability.
 If he said that, then big bikes are pretty much overkill for the the rest of us mere mortals.
+However, in answer to the "wossit do" question, magazine road tests suggest around 230 km/hr (~140 mph) for the Street Triple.

 That previous paragraph is a fitting prelude to some of my thoughts about selling the 1135cc Blackbird and getting the 675cc Street Triple.
 As already mentioned, the Triple actually sold itself to me but at the back of the mind, there was a nagging worry that dropping capacity was somehow unmanly.
 Ridiculous, but at least I'm being honest!
 Guess that my regular riding partners all having litre + bikes may have also influenced this thought.